igorcasmarques/igorcasmarques.github.io/my-story/11-more-successes.md

 ### Hurricanes

-When we came home from the trip, we found out why the cruise tickets had been cheap: August is peak hurricane season in the region.
+When we came home from the trip, we found out why the cruise tickets had been cheap: August is peak hurricane season in that area.

 We'd seen a scary storm in Key West, but our cruise was uneventful.
-Huge cyclones started buffeting the area mere days after we left.
+Huge cyclones started buffeting the region mere days after we left.
 In 2017, hurricanes Harvey, Irma, and Maria laid waste to Texas, Florida, and Puerto Rico, respectively.

+We were glad to have escaped all of that.

 ## Year 3 (UB)